Recovering deleted-binary evidence from Amcache

 • The binary itself.

-• File-system timestamps (the MFT entry may also be wiped or overwritten).
+• Filesystem timestamps in the MFT (may be wiped or overwritten).

 • The ability to verify the binary's hash directly.